All Episodes

 I mean, I've grown up hearing about how the big oil companies are obscenely profiting and they're destroying the coastline and they're wrecking the environment and corporate welfare and the tax breaks they don't deserve.

-That was the big thing Cheney brought the oil companies in, remember, and let them write the energy plan.
+And if they write the energy plan, that was the big thing Cheney brought the oil companies in, remember, and let them write the energy plan.

-Folks, I'm here to tell you I would love Rex Tillerson of Exxon being in charge of our energy program much more than Barack Obama or any of his little statist socialist Trotskyites running in here and trying to so-called improve our energy situation because there's not a damned one of them that has the slightest idea what they're doing.
+Folks, I'm here to tell you I would love Rex Tillerson of Exxon being in charge of our energy program much more than Barack Obama or any of his little statist, socialist Trotskyites running in here and trying to so-called improve our energy situation because there's not a damned one of them that has the slightest idea what they're doing.

-A bunch of professorial theoreticians from the faculty lounge at Harvard, thinking they've got all the answers.
+A bunch of professorial theoreticians from the faculty lounge at Harvard thinking they've got all the answers.

 Barack Obama and his pals could not produce a drop of gasoline if this country depended on it.